Rakhyvel/Orng_old/documentation.md

 myCardSuit:CardSuit = <hearts>
 ```

-Sum literals can also be created using the dot operator on a sum literal type.
+Enum literals can also be created using the dot operator on a enum literal type.
 ```
 IntOrBool::Type = <
     int:Int